 Candidates for any office or leadership position must be approved by the administration on the basis of G.P.A. (current & cumulative 3.0 or higher with no F's), Christian example, citizenship and attendance.
 Student officers must not only meet the requirements to be approved, but they must continue to meet the requirements during the term of office.
-Any officer who receives level 2 infraction or above during the year will forfeit the office.
+Any officer who receives level 2 infraction or above during the year, and does not meet the resolution expectations given, will forfeit the office.
 Students may not hold more than one major office.
-Major offices, requiring the above criteria and a 3.0 GPA, include:
+Major offices requiring the above criteria and a 3.0 GPA include: